 The Office of Special Counsel for Immigration Related Unfair Employment Practices ("OSC") receives charges and investigates the following types of discriminatory conduct under the anti-discrimination provision of the Immigration and Nationality Act (INA), 8 U.S.C. § 1324b:

 1) Citizenship or immigration status discrimination with respect to hiring, firing, and recruitment or referral for a fee by employers with four or more employees.

-Employers may not treat individuals differently because they are, or are not, U.S. citizens or work authorized individuals.
+Employers may not treat individuals differently based on citizenship or immigration status.
 U.S. citizens, recent permanent residents, temporary residents, asylees and refugees are protected from citizenship status discrimination.
 Exceptions: permanent residents who do not apply for naturalization within six months of eligibility are not protected from citizenship status discrimination.
 Citizenship status discrimination which is otherwise required to comply with law, regulation, executive order, or government contract is permissible by law.

 2) National origin discrimination with respect to hiring, firing, and recruitment or referral for a fee, by employers with more than three and fewer than 15 employees.

 Employers may not treat individuals differently because of their place of birth, country of origin, ancestry, native language, accent, or because they are perceived as looking or sounding "foreign."
 All U.S. citizens, lawful permanent residents, and work authorized individuals are protected from national origin discrimination.
 The Equal Employment Opportunity Commission has jurisdiction over employers with 15 or more employees.

 3) Unfair documentary practices related to verifying the employment eligibility of employees.